top of page

 BARE PATCHES - behind 13th and 15th greens

-GARDEN AREAS - defined by imported mulch- HOLES 2, 8 and 15
+GARDEN AREAS - defined by imported mulch- HOLES 5,6 and 8 Plus trees on 2nd and 15th

 Preferred lies